Thomson–East Coast Line: Eastern Region Line

 The Eastern Region Line was first announced on 23 October 2001.
 In its preliminary plans, ERL was to have been a 40 kilometre rectangular loop that would complement the existing East–West Line and enhance inter- and intra-town travelling in the eastern region.
 It would have looped around the Jalan Besar and East Coast areas, intersecting the Circle Line and other lines along the way, benefiting residents in Tampines, Bedok, Marine Parade, MacPherson and Kaki Bukit.
-The northern part of Eastern Region Line became the third stage of the Downtown Line.
+The northern part of the Eastern Region Line became the third stage of the Downtown Line.
 The southern part of the Eastern Region Line became the East Coast stretch of the Thomson–East Coast Line.
 Sungei Bedok would become an interchange between the Downtown and the Thomson–East Coast lines.

 On 11 July 2012, Josephine Teo, Minister of State, Ministry of Finance and Ministry of Transport, announced that the Land Transport Authority is starting architectural and engineering consultancy studies for the Eastern Region Line, which will eventually connect to the Thomson Line.

 The director of rail services from LTA, Melvyn Thong, said on 29 May 2013 at the Modern Railways conference that there are plans to extend the Eastern Region Line to the future Changi Airport Terminal 4 which was at that time, set to be ready by 2017 but on 1 June that year, the Land Transport Authority clarified that the Eastern Region Line will not provide an MRT link to the planned Terminal 4.
 On 30 August that year, Minister of State for Transport Josephine Teo unveiled plans that it will be linked to the future Changi Airport Terminal 5, a mega terminal, which will be the largest terminal in Singapore upon completion in the 2030s.

-Merging of Eastern Region Line and Thomson Line
+Merging of Eastern Region and Thomson Lines

 The Eastern Region Line was merged with the Thomson Line on 15 August 2014 to form the Thomson–East Coast Line, extending the project from three to five stages, with nine more stations.

 The groundbreaking ceremony for the East Coast stretch took place at Marine Parade on 21 July 2016.
-All the working station names, including Xilin on the Downtown Line extension, were confirmed as the final names except for Amber station which was changed to Tanjong Katong.
-The authorities are also considering extending the Thomson–East Coast Line to all terminals at Changi Airport, including the upcoming Terminal 5, announced Transport Minister Khaw Boon Wan.
+All the working station names, including Xilin on the Downtown Line Stage 3 extension, were confirmed as the final names except for Amber station which was changed to Tanjong Katong.
+The authorities were also considering extending the Thomson–East Coast Line to all terminals at Changi Airport, including the upcoming Terminal 5, announced Transport Minister Khaw Boon Wan.